inspire-eu-validation/view-service/iso-19128/at62-linkviewservice-layer-metadata.md

 * For every cascaded layer,

+    * Send an http to request to [Layer Metadata URL](#layerMetadataUrl).

-    * Check that the layer's metadata is provided as in the original view service.
+        * Check that the response is a metadata document.

 **Reference(s)**: